 6. Plan out the squares and Spacing

-7. Start Seeds if Necessary
+7. Start Seeds (if Necessary)

 Next, you’ll need to figure out your last frost date and when you plan to set your seedlings outdoors and direct seed.
 Many cut flowers are started 6-8 weeks before the last frost, but some are started as early as 12 weeks, and others can be started as late as 2 weeks before.
 Your seed packets will tell you what you need to know, but if you want to save yourself some time and have the seed starting schedule all set out, I lay it all out for you in Cut Flowers Made Simple.

 A week before it’s time to set your seeds out, you’ll need to harden them off (a fancy term for getting them used to life outdoors).
-Here’s everything you need to know about the hardening off process.
+Here’s everything you need to know about the hardening-off process.

-8. Enjoy your Square Foot Cut Flower Garden
+8. Enjoy your Square Foot Cut Flower Garden!

 SERIOUS ABOUT STARTING A CUT FLOWER GARDEN, BUT NEED MORE HELP?

 The Ultimate Cut Flower Bundle has everything you need!
 Learn exactly which flowers to grow for blooms all season long, get done-for-you plans and a system to create your own so you can grow exactly what works for you.
-You’ll get Cut Flowers Made Simple, Bouquets Made Beautiful, The Frost Proof Flower Garden (to extend your fall growing season) and Savvy Seed Saving, so you can save some serious money on seeds.
+You’ll get Cut Flowers Made Simple, Bouquets Made Beautiful, Frost Proof Flower Garden (to extend your fall growing season) and Savvy Seed Saving, so you can save some serious money on seeds.

-It’s exactly what the beginner cut flower gardener needs to be in blooms as long as possible, and to avoid all those new-grower mistakes.
+It’s exactly what the beginner cut flower gardener needs to be in blooms as long as possible and to avoid all those new-grower mistakes.
 It’s like your skip-to-the-front-of-the-line growing guide for every part of the cut flower growing journey.
 If you bought each one of these ebooks separately, it would be $60.
-But with the bundle, you get it all for only $39.
+But with the bundle, you get it all for only $39!

 You’ll EASILY grow $39 worth of flowers this year.
-In fact, once your garden get’s producing, you’ll grow at least 3 times that amount of flowers just in one week.
+In fact, once your garden starts producing, you’ll grow at least 3 times that amount of flowers just in one week.
 Don’t wait another season and lose time to costly mistakes.